Home | Playful Learning Activities | Outdoor & Sensory Play | Sensory Activities for Young Children

 Aquafaba (Chickpea) Foam

 Did you know that the juice from a can of chickpeas is called Aquafaba?
-Or how about that it is a great ingredient to use for a taste-safe, toddler-friendly foam?
+Or that it is a great ingredient to use for a taste-safe, toddler-friendly foam?
 By mixing aquafaba, cream of tartar, and food coloring, you will get to enjoy a fun, foamy sensory experience that toddlers will love to sink their fingers into!
 Click here for the full recipe.

 Chocolate Mud